-Conservation implications

 Determining spatial patterns of thermal adaptation underlie the ability to predict population responses to climate change (Sorte et al. 2011; Moran et al. 2016).
 Species distribution models frequently assign all populations identical thermal ranges, however, such approaches risk inaccurately projecting species trajectories under climate change scenarios.
 Findings from this experiment demonstrated different aerobic physiology capacity among A. polyacanthus populations from low- and high-latitude regions as well as a decline in immune response within both regions as temperatures exceed 28.5°C. Models that assume all A. polyacanthus populations occupy the same environmental niche, in regard to AAS, as low-latitude populations risk underestimating the impact of elevated temperatures on high-latitude populations; vice-versa, models that assume that all A. polyacanthus populations occupy the environmental niche of high-latitude populations would risk underestimating the ability of low-latitude populations to response to climate change.
 Furthermore, when results from this study are examined concurrently with Gardiner et al. (2010), evidence suggests that fine scale biogeographic features that contribute to experience environmental variability can create pockets of adaptive heterogeneity.
 While large scale latitudinal patterns, such as co-gradient variation, may be present among populations that experience similar climatic variability, neighboring populations that experience difference environmental conditions (e.g., shallow lagoons) may display alternative responses to climate change different than responses predicted by broad scale biogeographical (e.g. latitude) patterns (also see Pallarés et al. 2023).
 These findings suggest that the adaptive landscape of species within marine environments may resemble a heterogenous matrix of populations with varying levels of adaptability, and therefore, the necessity to sample numerous populations in different environments to understand species’ adaptive landscape.
 Such an understanding would not only allow for more accurate predictive modelling but would also yield benefits for translocation-based conservation techniques such as assisted gene flow that rely on the introduction of beneficial traits as well as genetic compatibility between populations.

-Conclusions

-Population’s ability to respond to climate change will depend on experienced environmental conditions.
-Results from this study identify co-gradient variation between low- and high-latitude populations when examining AAS among populations found within habitats that possess similar fine-scale biogeographic features.
-However, previous A. polyacanthus research has identified counter-gradient variation, suggesting that A. polyacanthus populations represent a heterogenous matrix influenced by broad and fine-scale biogeographical features; further highlighting the need to understand intra-population variation within marine species.
-Assuming all populations will respond similarly to climate change will lead to inaccurate modelling and estimations of species vulnerability, and risk resource managers failing to provide effective conservation management solutions.